 Ribbed DIY Concrete Planter for Christmas

-How to make a ribbed DIY concrete planter for a handmade Christmas gift.
+How to make a ribbed DIY concrete planter that makes a unique handmade Christmas gift.

 With Christmas coming, people are looking for homemade present ideas.
 If you love working with cement, then why not use that as your medium for gifts?